Cellular structures using $\textbf{U}_q$-tilting modules: Cellular structures: examples and applications

-There is also a quantum version of this result: replace $\boldsymbol{\cal{O}}$ by its quantum cousin $\boldsymbol{\cal{O}}_q$ from~\cite{am} (which is the analogon of $\boldsymbol{\cal{O}}$ for $\Uq(\fg)$).
-This works over any field $\K$ with $\Char(\K)=0$ and any $q\in\K^{\ast}-\{1\}$ (which can be deduced from~\cite[Section~6]{am}).
+There is also a quantum version of this result: replace $\boldsymbol{\cal{O}}$ by its quantum cousin $\boldsymbol{\cal{O}}_q$ from \cite{am} (which is the analog of $\boldsymbol{\cal{O}}$ for $\Uq(\fg)$).
+This works over any field $\K$ with $\Char(\K)=0$ and any $q\in\K^{\ast}-\{1\}$ (which can be deduced from Section 6 therein).
 There is furthermore a characteristic $p$ version of this result: consider the $G$-tilting module $T(p\rho)$ in the category of finite-dimensional $G$-modules (here $G$ is an almost simple, simply connected algebraic group over $\K$ with $\Char(\K)=p$).
-Its endomorphism algebra is isomorphic to for the corresponding coinvariant algebra over $\K$, see~\cite[Proposition~19.8]{ajs}.
+Its endomorphism algebra is isomorphic to the corresponding coinvariant algebra over $\K$, see \cite[Proposition 19.8]{ajs}.